 Even if these chicks survived, they would be destined for a life inside a battery cage, or even ground to death if they turned out to be male.

 Broadcast 24 hours a day, it showed in real-time the dreadful lives of 3 battery caged hens.
 They are locked in a cage 40cm long, 33cm wide and 45cm high.
-To put this into context, each hen lives in a space less than a sheet of A4 paper!
+To put this into context, each hen lives in a space less than the size of a sheet of A4 paper!

 They can’t stretch their wings.
 They stand on wire mesh, not solid ground, and obviously can’t run, fly, dust-bath and all their other natural behaviours that makes them happy.